danielneil/Smart-Worm-Habitat/README.md

 ## What is a Smart Worm Habitat?

-The Smart Worm Habitat is a [continuous flow through (CFT)](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) vermicompost system that converts foodwaste into the best fertiliser known to mankind, vermicast!
-The CFT system vastly improves the efficiency of the harvesting process, and allowing the worms to remain undisturbed in the layers above, while the vermicast is collect (harvested) from below.
+The Smart Worm Habitat(SWH) is a [continuous flow through (CFT)](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) vermicompost system that converts foodwaste into the best fertiliser known to mankind, vermicast!

+CFT systems vastly improves the efficiency of the harvesting process, as they allow the worms to remain undisturbed in the layers above, while the vermicast is collected (harvested) from below.

-The habitat uses a computer to monitor the health of itself using several sensors, namely moisture, PH level and temperature.
+The SWH uses a computer to monitor the health of itself using several sensors, namely moisture, PH level and temperature.

 It might end up looking like this..